svenmeier/wicket-box/README.md

 ----------

-- DataBox is a DataTable extension which bundles all behaviors into a highly dynamic table with fixed headers and column resizing
+- DataBox is a DataTable extension which bundles all behaviors into a highly dynamic table with fixed headers, column resizing and its body stretched to the available size
 - TreeBox is the pendant for TableTree
-- WizardBox is an example on how to use wicket-box behaviors to fix parts of a component's markup to locations not supported by CSS.
+- WizardBox streches its content so its control buttons are pinned to the bottom of its markup area.

 Dependency
 ----------